jambolo/i-luv-suits/PRD.md

 # I Luv Suits Casino Game Simulator

-Simulate the casino game "I Luv Suits Poker" (1,000,000 hands by default) and report clear expected-return metrics for Ante/Play and optional bonus bets.
+Simulate the casino game "I Luv Suits Poker" and report clear expected-return metrics for Ante/Play and optional bonus bets.
 This document combines product, design, and explicit implementation/validation details so an automated agent (GPT-5) or an engineer can implement, test, and validate the simulation.

 ## Project Classification & User Context
 - **Complexity Level**: Light Application (multiple features with moderate state management)